To develop the writing and critical thinking skills of NPS students for success in graduate school and as military and civilian leaders.

 Being a good writer will empower you.
 In a world where careful analysis of security challenges is sincerely needed, writing well takes on increasing importance, not only as a means of communication but as a reflection of one's ability to think analytically and critically.

-Becoming a strong writer takes practice, patience, constructive feedback, and a thorough understanding of writing technique.
-Our coaches and instructors support you through this educational process, providing guidance as you write course papers and thesis chapters.
-While our coaches do not edit your work, they help you develop your grammar, structure, and logic skills.
+We become strong writers through practice, constructive feedback, and a solid understanding of writing techniques.
+Our coaches and instructors support you throughout this educational process, providing guidance as you develop course papers and thesis chapters.
+While our coaches do not edit your work, they help you develop your ideas, organization, logic, arguments, grammar, punctuation, and citation skills.

 Why write?
 A message from the CNO, Admiral John Richardson

 Admiral Richardson has published an impassioned plea to all Navy personnel to make a rigorous habit of reading and writing, to benefit the Navy's mission (“Now Hear This – Read.
 Write.
 Fight” [with LT Ashley O'Keefe, USN], Proceedings Magazine, June 2016).
 He opens:

 I want to revitalize the intellectual debate in our Navy.
 We all—officers, enlisted, and civilians—need to develop sound and long-term habits for reading and writing during the entire course of our careers.
 We must challenge our own assumptions, be informed by the facts, and be aware of the current context.
 We must commit to self-improvement, through formal schools and courses, and especially through self-education.
 I strongly encourage you to read, think, and write about our naval profession.
 Our Navy benefits from a vigorous intellectual debate.

 His words work just as well as a justification for your presence, as students, at NPS.
 The Navy is a large, complex, and technologically-advanced organization.
 It cannot function well unless all hands stay abreast of the issues related to their mission and think creatively and critically about the challenges our nation faces.

 As the CNO suggests, strong writing for its own sake is not the point: